Hrutuja182/TBO_Frontend_TASK/README.md

 If the backend team can provide static JSON files, I can connect those locally and swap the API endpoint later.

-3.What potential sources of error do you expect with this API design? some common risks i handled with this API:
+3.What potential sources of error do you expect with this API design?
+Some common risks I handled with this API:
 Missing or null values in the response (e.g., mainImage, title.en, or artist.name.en might be undefined).

 Image loading errors — a broken or empty URL could disrupt the UI, so I added a fallback image.